 What do I mean by narrative structure?
 Some commentators define it very broadly.
 For them, structuring a narrative is the same thing as plotting a novel.

-Manipulating them how?
+Shaking them up how?

 Not all events in a story are equal.
 Some are critical and will form your “key scenes.”
 Others might be important to the overall understanding of the story, but dramatically they are pretty dull and will probably bore the readers if you present them as a full-blown scene.

 Let’s say that a chapter in your novel concerns a man arguing with his wife and then making up with her.
 How are you going to choose to present these events?

 - Are you going to write everything that happens – the man returning home, the argument, the making up – as a full-blown scene, leaving nothing out?
 (It will be a long chapter if you do.)

 - Or will you focus on the interesting parts, when emotions are running at their highest, and skim over the rest?

 - Maybe you will decide that the entire thing is not that critical to the overall story and deal with it in a paragraph of summary.

 These are the kinds of decisions you will be making when structuring your narrative.
 But I can be more specific than that…

 In particular, it involves…